 Here’s how the keyword planner’s interface looks like;

 Do you notice there’s the LOCATIONS & AVERAGE MONTHLY SEARCHES data shown on the picture?
-It’s a clear indicator of how we could start writing our posts based on the data extracted from keyword planner.
+It’s a clear indicator of how we could start writing our posts based on the data extracted from the keyword planner.

-Quick tip: always go for phrases that has more than 30 average monthly searches, despite any keyword research tool you’re using & what kind of topic you’re publishing on a web-page.
+A quick tip: always go for phrases that has more than 30 average monthly searches, despite any keyword research tool you’re using & what kind of topic you’re publishing on a web-page.

-That way at least you will ensure that you’ll get at least 1 query for that single phrase & don’t forget in order to rank on page 1 of search engines (especially Google) for that particular post, a post require at least 2000 word count in order deemed as comprehensive & helpful content for audiences.
+That way at least you will ensure that you’ll get at least 1 query for that single phrase & don’t forget in order to rank on page 1 of search engines (especially Google) for that particular post, a post requires at least 2000 word count in order deemed as comprehensive & helpful content for audiences.

-In other words, that piece of content definitely consists of relevant keywords that’ll help to rank the post / page on first page of search engines result page.
+In other words, that piece of content definitely consists of relevant keywords that’ll help to rank the post / page on the first page of the search engines result page.
 This has been frequently mentioned by NeilPatel & TheContentFactory.

 Alright, enough of “bragging” about how useful & effective blogging (with copywriting skills embedded in it) can help boost the brand’s awareness & consideration.

-Driving our audiences from top of the marketing funnel to middle if we start to create content that’s positioning ourselves in the middle of the funnel.
+Driving our audiences from the top of the marketing funnel to middle if we start to create content that’s positioning ourselves in the middle of the funnel.